 HMRC has updated its public guidance in Notice 708 in relation to where there has been a change of use, due to Covid-19, of certified buildings.
 Paragraph 19 of the Notice now reads as follows:

 “If you’re subject to a self-supply charge under the change of use provisions, as a direct result of loaning your building due to Coronavirus, you should contact HMRC through your customer compliance manager or the charities compliance team by email: [email protected].”

 Our comments: If you change the use of a certified building within 10 years of completion, an output tax charge arises to reflect the change of use.
 We have seen a number of sectors potentially affected by measures to do with Covid-19, including charities and student accommodation providers.
 HMRC has been particularly vague in the statement now in its guidance and has not announced any concessions to a potential output tax charge at this stage.
-If you think that you might be subject to a self-supply charge, such as from letting space to the NHS or using accommodation as hotel rooms for example, then please do get in touch with Alison Hone.

 The VAT treatment of call options